A novel and simple spectral method for nonlocal PDEs with the fractional Laplacian

 \section{Numerical results}

 In this section, we examine the performance of our method and verify our theoretical results.
-To this end, we first test the numerical accuracy of our method in approximating the classical and fractional Laplacian $(-\Dt)^{\fl{\alpha}{2}}$ (i.e., for $0 < \ap \le 2$), and then apply it to study fractional elliptic problems.
+To this end, we first test the numerical accuracy of our method in approximating the classical and fractional Laplacian $(-\Dt)^{\fl{\alpha}{2}}$ (i.e. for $0 < \ap \le 2$), and then apply it to study fractional elliptic problems.
 As discussed previously, our method has the similar framework as finite difference methods, but it can achieve much higher accuracy.
 To demonstrate this, we will compare our method with some representative finite difference methods in the literature \cite{Huang2014, Duo2018, Hao2021, Minden2020}. {Unless otherwise stated, we will always use the scheme (\ref{nDscheme0}) with (\ref{nDcoeff}) in the following simulations.}